Jordan Cox

 Felsted School

-Educated at Felsted School, Cox made his first-class, List A and T20 debuts for Kent in 2019, featuring regularly in the Blast.
-He became a key member of the England Under-19s, making hundreds against Sri Lanka and Bangladesh, but underwhelmed at the World Cup in early 2020.
+Cox, who was educated at Felsted School in Essex, had been on the books at Kent since he was 10.
+He made his first-class, List A and T20 debuts in 2019, and featured regularly in the Blast in his early years.
+He became a key member of the England Under-19s, making hundreds against Sri Lanka and Bangladesh, but underwhelmed at the junior World Cup in 2020.

 Later that year he was involved in one of the more bizarre disciplinary breaches.
-After scoring his maiden first-class hundred, a mammoth 238 not out as an opener in a mammoth stand with Jack Leaning, he was forced to self-isolate after breaching Kent's strict Covid-19 protocols by posing for a photograph with fans.
-The following summer was tougher in red-ball cricket as Kent struggled in the Championship but he made four half-centuries opening the batting, and his form in the Blast earned him a deal with Oval Invincibles in the Hundred as a wildcard.
+After scoring his maiden first-class hundred, a mammoth 238 not out as an opener, he was forced to self-isolate after breaching Kent's strict Covid-19 protocols by posing for a photograph with fans.
+The following summer was tougher in red-ball cricket as Kent struggled in the Championship but Cox made four half-centuries opening the batting, and his form in the Blast earned him a deal with Oval Invincibles in the Hundred.

 Jordan Cox Career Stats